 Pregnancy is one of the most important and responsible stages in a woman's life.
-Its successful initiation is not limited to just positive emotions - it is essential to prepare the body both physically and psychologically.
-Properly planned pregnancy reduces the risk of complications and creates the best conditions for the development of a healthy baby.
+Its successful beginning is not limited only to positive emotions - the preliminary readiness of the body both physically and psychologically is essential.
+A properly planned pregnancy reduces the risk of complications and creates the best conditions for the development of a healthy baby.

-It is recommended to conduct basic examinations before planning a pregnancy, which is indicated by a specialist.
+Before planning a pregnancy, it is recommended to undergo basic examinations prescribed by a specialist.

-Examinations allow for the timely identification of hidden problems that may affect the course of the pregnancy in the future.
+Examinations allow for the timely detection of hidden problems that may affect the course of pregnancy in the future.

-Infection screening - a necessary step for both partners
+Infection screening - an essential step for both partners

 It is essential for future parents to transition to a healthy lifestyle: